Mafia (video game): Plot

 By 1938, the Salieri family is in full control of Lost Heaven's rackets and is ruthlessly eliminating anyone who opposes them.
-Tommy, Paulie and Sam agree to recover a shipment of impounded cigar crates but are shocked when the crates are actually full of diamonds.
+Tommy, Paulie and Sam agree to recover a shipment of impounded cigar crates.
+But as Paulie and Tom deliver the crates to Salieri's warehouse, Paulie decides to check their state and discovers that they are full of drugs.
 Realizing Salieri was deceiving them, Tommy and Paulie decide to rob a bank without telling Salieri.
 Although the job is successful, Tommy finds Paulie murdered in his apartment the following day and the stolen money missing.
 Tommy goes to discuss the matter with Sam, who instead reveals Salieri ordered Tommy and Paulie's deaths for going behind his back, and that Michelle and Frank were murdered by Salieri's men after Tommy's past cover-ups were exposed.
 Tommy survives Sam's ambush and kills him but is forced to go into hiding with his family.
 Fearing for their safety, he contacts Detective Norman, who has been investigating Salieri, for help.

 After relaying his story, Tommy offers to testify against the Salieri family in exchange for a reduced prison sentence and protection for his family.
 Norman agrees, and the resulting investigation and trials lead to most of the Salieri family, including the Don, being convicted and sentenced.
 After serving eight years in prison, Tommy is reunited with his family as they are all placed under witness protection and relocated to another city.
 Years later, Tommy's past catches up to him and he is killed on his front lawn by two hitmen (Note: In Mafia II (2010), the hitmen are identified as the game's protagonists, Vito Scaletta and Joe Barbaro.
 The game also reveals that Tommy and his family relocated to the city of Empire Bay.) on Salieri's behalf.
 The game ends with a monologue narrated by Tommy, explaining how the world really works and lamenting over how he and his friends only wanted the good life but ended up with nothing at all; he concludes that it is important to keep balance in everything, as life can both give and take away.